aptech/docs/docs/pdallbalanced.rst

 Remarks
 -------

+This function assumes panel is sorted by group and date.
+Note that panel data can be sorted using :func:`pdSort`.

-A balanced panel dataset contains the same number of observations for each group. :func:`pdAllBalanced` examines the provided dataset to determine if it meets this condition.
+A strongly balanced panel dataset contains the same time points for each group. :func:`pdAllBalanced` examines the provided dataset to determine if it meets this condition.

 - If `groupvar` is not provided, the function defaults to the first categorical or string variable in the dataframe.
 - If `datevar` is not provided, the function defaults to the first date variable in the dataframe.

-For datasets that are not balanced, :func:`pdAllBalanced` returns 0.
+For datasets that are not strongly balanced, :func:`pdAllBalanced` returns 0.

 See also: